What are duodenal ulcers?

 - Improve eating habits:

-– Avoid use of medications that can cause ulcers.
-In any case eliminate self-medication and consult a doctor.
+- Avoid use of medications that can cause ulcers.
+In any case, do not use self-medication and consult a doctor.

 - Avoid stress